Swazimodo/TCPUtility/README.md

     }

 # Server Setup
-## create server - set number of allowed connections and a port number
+## create server
-    var server = new TCPUtility.Server.Server(5, 31415);
+    //set number of allowed connections and a port number var server = new TCPUtility.Server.Server(5, 31415);

-## register handler for each data type supported - this delegate will then be called whenever this type of data is transfered
+## register handler for each data type supported - this delegate will then be called whenever this type of data is transferred
     server.DataHandlers.RegisterHandler(typeof(TestData), new TCPUtility.Server.DataRouting.IncomingData(serverDataHandler));

     //example handler